Blog · Analysis · Last reviewed June 16, 2026

 A serious deletion-remedy regime should meet several tests.

-Second, companies should be required to maintain lineage records before a crisis.
+Second, companies should maintain lineage records before a crisis.
 Provenance cannot be reconstructed reliably after years of model development if the system was designed around growth rather than accountability.
+This is why AI bills of materials and system inventories are not compliance paperwork; they are future remedy infrastructure.

-Third, third parties should be inside the remedy.
+Fourth, third parties should be inside the remedy.
 AI systems are supply chains.
-Vendors, cloud providers, data brokers, contractors, enterprise customers, and integration partners can preserve the thing the original company is ordered to destroy.
+Vendors, cloud providers, data brokers, contractors, enterprise customers, integration partners, and acquirers can preserve the thing the original company is ordered to destroy.

-Fourth, deletion should be verified.
-Sworn certifications, independent assessments, logs, sampling, technical tests, and audit trails are not decorative.
+Fifth, deletion should be verified.
+Sworn certifications, independent assessments, logs, sampling, technical tests, reproducible training records, and audit trails are not decorative.
 They are how a public order becomes more than a press release.

-Fifth, deletion should connect to future controls.
+Seventh, deletion should connect to future controls.
 A one-time purge does not fix the system that produced unlawful collection or unsupported claims.
-Retention limits, consent controls, testing duties, complaint processes, notice, monitoring, and executive accountability are part of the remedy.
+Retention limits, consent controls, testing duties, complaint processes, notice, monitoring, employee training, and executive accountability are part of the remedy.

-Sixth, remedies should distinguish failure types.
+Eighth, remedies should distinguish failure types.
 Some cases require model destruction.
 Some require bans.
-Some require consumer notice, contract cancellation, substantiation, or external audits.
+Some require consumer notice, contract cancellation, substantiation, external audits, privacy programs, or biometric safeguards.
 A mature regime should choose remedies by how the harm was produced, not by the mere presence of AI.

 The deletion order is a fight over institutional memory.